Tetsumakami/Tetsumakami/README.md

-### Helo, call me Tetsu!
+### Helo, call me Eric.

-you just find useless shit but it's okay if you are so bored and visit my github site :D
+you just find useless shit but it's okay if you are so bored and visit my github site.

 ### my social medias